Gorer History, Family Crest & Coats of Arms

 Early Notables of the Gorer family (pre 1700)

-More information is included under the topic Early Gorer Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Gorer Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gorer family to Ireland

 Some of the Gorer family moved to Ireland, but this topic is not covered in this excerpt.